vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/8_Fossil_Fuels.md

 heating oil/diesel
 Figure 8.4: Fractional use of a barrel of petroleum, from [^41].
 All but asphalt, petro- chemical feedstock, lubricants, and "other" are burned for energy, amounting to 92% burned.
 Still gases include methane, ethane, propane and butane in gaseous form, while the light liquids are also mostly propane and butane in liquid form.
 Coke is not the soft drink.

-8 Fossil Fuels 120
+ 120
 Petroleum is measured in barrels (bbl), equating to 159 L (42 gal).
 Each barrel of crude oil contains about 6.1 GJ of energy (1,700 kWh; 5.8 MBtu).
 For reference, the world consumes about 30 billion barrels a year (the U.S. is about 7 billion barrels per year, or 20 million barrels per day).
 No single country produces oil at a rate greater than about 12 million barrels per day.[^25]
 To provide some perspective on how special/rare oil is, the chances of finding any by drilling a random spot on the planet is about 0.01%.26 This is because many geological conditions must be met to make oil:
 1. Organic material must be deposited in an oxygen-poor environ- ment to inhibit decomposition, like dead animal and plant rem- nants settling to the bottom of a still, shallow sea;
 2. The material must be buried and spend time under at least 2 km of rock, to "crack" large organic molecules into the appropriate size, like octane, for instance (Figure 8.3);
 3. The material must not go below about 4 km of rock, or the pressure will "overcrack" the molecules to form natural gas (still useful, if trapped underground);
 4. An impermeable caprock structure must sit atop the permeable and porous rock (Figure 8.5) that holds the high-pressure oil to keep it from simply escaping.[^27]

 Oil deposits are rare and tend to be clustered in certain regions of the world where ancient shallow seabeds and geological activity have conspired to sequester organic material and transform it appropriately.
 The process takes millions of years to complete, and we are depleting the resource about 100,000 times faster than it is being replenished.[^28]

 Many early oil wells were "gushers"-under enough pressure to push up to the surface under no effort.
 Modern extraction is not so lucky, having depleted the easy oil already.
-A combination of techniques is used to push or pull the oil out of its porous rock, including pumps, injecting water under high pressure, bending the drill path to travel horizontally through the deposit, or fracturing29 the underground rock via pressurized fluids.
+A combination of techniques is used to push or pull the oil out of its porous rock, including pumps, injecting water under high pressure, bending the drill path to travel horizontally through the deposit, or fracturing[^29] the underground rock via pressurized fluids.
 More work is required to coax the oil out of the ground as time moves forward.

 [^25]: As a consequence, the U.S. is presently unable to support its petroleum needs from domestic resources alone.

-[^26]: ... based on a crude calculation of the total resource and assuming a typical de- posit thickness of 10 m Reservoir rock
+[^26]: ... based on a crude calculation of the total resource and assuming a typical de- posit thickness of 10 m

+Reservoir rock
 Oil well
 Impermeable